eosW/CMPE264/P2/src/README.md

 --------------------
 How to execute:

-just run run.py, and close popups to continue till end all parameters are embedded in code.
+just run run.py, and close popups to continue till end.
+All parameters are embedded in code.
 The last step may takes some time

 --------------------